Dusk, spring 2020—we were bbqing, drinking a beer together in my yard. For a moment things felt normal. Then my brother said:

-A 2000 miles across the American South West, camping, and exploring sites off the beaten path.
+A 2000 mile trip across the American South West.
+Camping, exploring sites off the beaten path, getting lost, taking detours, all the trappings of a good trip.
 We took in all that we could—from the red rocks of Sedona and the Grand Canyon, to the Petrified Forest and the Texas Panhandle.
 Our excursion even saw us paddle across Lake Texoma, just to say we went to Oklahoma as well on our way to New Orleans.

 The trip was bittersweet.
 An adventure we will always remember, and one that marks the changing of the times in our lives.

 I picked up a Canon 100-400mm f/4.5-5.6l IS II the day before the trip.
 The telephoto compression was a lot of fun with these landscapes.

 Sedona was our first stop after an overnight in Phoenix with our grandmother.
 Whenever we visit Arizona we try to include Sedona, often going out of our way to make it happen.
 There is magic there.

 The next stop was a campsite in the high desert, some odd 30 miles from the South Rim of the Grand Canyon.
 The Colorado Plateau stretched out before us to the base of the Humphreys Peak caldera.
 And the sky, a sky like no other once the sun had set.
 Dark, vast, and endless.

 We rose before dawn after our first night of camping to chase the sunrise.
 There was a stillness to the morning as the sun broke the canyon rim, spilling light in the violet shadows.

 Formerly known by the infinitely cooler name "Canyon Diablo Crater", Meteor Crater is a 50,000 year old impact site.
 Affectionately known as "Arizona's other big hole in the ground".